everycure-org/matrix/docs/src/pipeline/index.md

 ### Release

 Our release pipeline currently builds the final integrated Neo4J data product for consumption.
-We do not execute this as part of the default pipeline run but with a separate `-p release` execution as we do not want to release every pipeline data output.
+We do not execute this as part of the default pipeline run but with a separate `-p data_release` execution as we do not want to release every pipeline data output.

 !!! info
-    If you wish to populate your local Neo4J instance with the output data for a release, populate the `RUN_NAME` in your `.env` file and run `kedro run -p release --from-env cloud -t neo4j`.
+    If you wish to populate your local Neo4J instance with the output data for a release, populate the `RUN_NAME` in your `.env` file and run `kedro run -p data_release --from-env cloud -t neo4j`.

 ## Automated Release Pipeline (CI / CD)